Last updated: Monday 21 September 2020, 11.59pm

 Alert Level 1 & 2

-Collection companies to continue kerbside recycling pickup; all recycling will now be sorted and processed (the sorting facility is now up and running again).
+Collection companies to continue kerbside recycling pickup; all recycling will be sorted and processed (the sorting facility is up and running).

 Collection companies are advising their customers if they will be collecting recycling at the kerbside.
-Please note that the region’s recycling sorting plant remains closed, so all recycling collected will be going straight to landfill.
+The region’s recycling facility has confirmed that it will continue to process recycling.

 We need to all act responsibly to keep our essential services running.
 We urge people not to dump rubbish in public spaces and to follow all guidelines from your collectors.